TheFox/wallet-cpp/README.md

 # WalletCpp

-A spreadsheet likewise C++17 library to track your finances.
+A spreadsheet likewise C++17 program to track your finances.

 ## Why this project?